Checklist before installation

 Download the eazyBI add-on from the Atlassian Marketplace page or install using Jira Add-ons Manager.

-After eazyBI add-on installation click the Configure link to navigate to the eazyBI settings page.
-Or if you click Exit Administration then you should see the eazyBI link in the top navigation bar (next to Dashboards, Projects and Issues).
+After eazyBI installation, click the Configure link to navigate to the eazyBI settings page.
+Or if you click Exit Administration then you should see the eazyBI link in the top navigation bar.

 It might take about half a minute while eazyBI is loading for the first time.
 If you selected the eazyBI link then you should see the eazyBI welcome page.
 You should be logged in as a Jira user with system administration rights to set-up eazyBI.
 Click Set up eazyBI to continue.